How to Care for Your Hands to Prevent Flareups

 It’s best to get in the habit of applying and reapplying moisturizer regularly.
 This can help keep your hands hydrated throughout the day and protect the skin barrier.
 Place moisturizers around sinks in your home and carry a small tube with you wherever you go.

 You may want to consider wearing cotton gloves after putting moisturizer on your hands.
 This may help protect your hands when cooking, folding laundry, or performing other household chores.
-Do not use latex gloves as these can cause allergies.
+Do not wear latex gloves as these can cause latex allergy.

 For people living with eczema, it is important to be knowledgeable about the pros and cons of soaps, moisturizers and hand sanitizers.
 This empowers you to make choices to reduce the risk of eczema flares and maintain good disease control.